Skip to content

 make test-smoke

-The Docker build uses a pre-built base image (daschswiss/sipi-base) that includes all system dependencies.
+The Docker build uses ubuntu:24.04 as the base image and installs only the minimal system dependencies needed for compilation.
 The Dockerfile handles cmake configuration, compilation, unit testing, and debug symbol extraction in a multi-stage build.

 Platform-specific builds (used by CI)